spryker/spryker-docs/docs/scos/dev/guidelines/security-guidelines.md

 {% info_block infoBox "PaaS+" %}

 For [PaaS+ projects](/docs/paas-plus/dev/platform-as-a-service-plus.html), encyrpted communication is implemented on the infrastructure level.
-On the application side, you can optionally [force encrypted communication](#forced-encrypted-communication)
+On the application side, you can configure [forced encrypted communication](#forced-encrypted-communication).

 {% endinfo_block %}